mentorship

 - Experience?

 - I tend to hire students with aligned interests as me and a track record of research contributions, whether that’s writing papers (published or preprints) or open-source contributions.
 Your total publication count or university affiliation doesn’t matter; I look more for a good collaboration fit and quality of work.
+Engineering skills are a must and just as important as research skills.

 - Eligibility?